jmenz/orange-pi-lathe/Readme.md

 # Linuxcnc lathe controller based on OrangePI Plus 2E

+#Disclaimer:
+This is my personal hobby project.
+You can use it or any of its parts at your own risk.
+I'm not responsible for any damage to your equipment or your injury.

 #Important!
-Use only with good active collant system
+Use only with a good active coolant system

 Download and flash the Armbian_21.02.3 Buster 5.10.21 (not later) image and run the Orange PI.